 Method 2 of 5: Rebuilding brake hoses and lines

 If the brake fluid is leaking from the hose or lines, there’s no quick fix.
 Go ahead and fix it.
 And if the brake fluid is leaking from the rear wheel, inspect it closely.
-There are chances the leak is from the brake lines, not the wheel cylinder.
+There’s a chance the leak is from the brake lines, not the wheel cylinder.

 - Raise the vehicle and support it with a Jack stand.
 Remove the tire